mahmoudelfeelig/Gems/checklist.md

   - Use: opens a GUI to pick a new gem; consumes 1 Gem Trader and replaces only your active gem with the selected gem (which becomes active).
 - Gem Purchase Token (`gems:gem_purchase`): shaped `EBE / DND / EBE` where `N=netherite_block`, `B=beacon`, `D=diamond_block`, `E=end_crystal`.
   - Use: opens a GUI to pick any gem; consumes 1 token, adds the gem to your owned set, and sets it active.
-- Legendary items: recipes live in `data/gems/recipe/*.json` (intentionally expensive; adjust as needed).
+- Legendary items: recipes live in `data/gems/recipe/*.json` (expensive, but tuned down).
+Discount recipes are cheaper and gem-gated.
+- Legendary discount recipes are gated by `legendary.recipeGemRequirements` (recipe id -> gem id).

 ## Level unlock mapping (per gem)
 - Level 1: all passives.